+APPLICATION FORM

-APPLICATION BLANK THE FORT WAYNE BIBLE INSTITUTE
+THE FORT WAYNE BIBLE INSTITUTE

-Date, 19
+Date, 19,

 1. Name

 2. Street Address

 City State

 3. Age

-4. Race Nationality
+4. Race

 5. Are you single, married, or divorced?

 6. If married, have you any children?

 State number and age

 7. How much education have you had?

+•

 8. Are you a Christian?
-On what ground do you
+On what ground do you base your claim?

-base your claim?
+base your claim:

-€.
-How long have you been saved?
+9. How long have you been converted?

-).
+l 0.
 If you are a member of any church, state denomination

-• Why do you desire to attend the Bible Institute?
+11. If interested in a particular course, state which

-• If you have been engaged in any Christian work, state what
+12. If you have been engaged in any Christian work, state what,

 where, and how long

-• What is your present occupation?
+13. What is your present occupation?

+Thirty-nine

-l·.
-Are you able to meet expenses while in school?
+14. Are you able to meet expenses while in school?

 If not, to what extent?

-(over)

-15. Have you ever suffered from ill health?
-If so, what
+15. Have you ever suffered from serious ill health?
+If so,

-was the nature of your ailment?
+what was the nature of your ailment?

 16. What is the state of your health now?

 17. When do you expect to enter the school?

 18. Are you willing to submit to the rules and regulations of this school?

 19. Give the names, addresses, and positions of at least two reliable

 persons to whom reference may be made.

 Name

 Address

 Position

 Name

 Address

 Position

 20. Remarks

 •

+•

+•

-You will be notified as soon as your application has been duly considered.
+cons You will be notified as soon as your application has been duly sidered.

-Address applications to the Dean, Bible Institute, Fort Wayne, Ind.
+Address applications to the Dean, Bible Institute, Fort Wayne, Indiana.